dhorlick/spirited_array/README.md

 # Requirements

-As of v1.0.3, Spirited Array is now a universal binary for both Intel and Apple Silicon macs.
-Additionally, it also now requires macOS 11 or later.
+Spirited Array is a universal binary for both Intel and Apple Silicon macs.
+It requires macOS 12 or later.

+v1.0.3 will also run on macOS 11.

 v1.0.2 will run on macOS versions as old as 10.7 and at least as new as 15.1.
+But it's also Intel-only and requires Rosetta 2 to run on Apple Silicon.

 # Operation